AA/PPS 03.01.01 - Contracts and Grants of an Academic Nature

 Sr. Reviewer: Associate Vice President for Research and Federal Relations

 The following information establishes criteria and procedures for development and submission of contract and grant proposals of an academic nature.
 This includes proposals submitted to state, federal and private agencies.
-For purposes of this policy, Please note the following: Office of Sponsored Programs (OSP); Associate Vice President for Research (AVPR); UA - University Advancement and the Development Foundation.
+For purposes of this policy, please note the following: Office of Research and Sponsored Programs (ORSP); UA - University Advancement and the Development Foundation.